 - Entries should represent original work done by the contestant while a resident in the State of Ohio.
 The principal author of the abstract must be that resident.

 - The abstract must be submitted online here.
 Please ensure that the abstract has all identification of authors and institutions.
 The online program abstract form should accompany the abstract.

 - The abstract should be no more than three pages and provide adequate information and objective data to evaluate the abstract properly.
 The abstract should be submitted electronically as a Word document.
 It is permissible to single-space the abstract.
 At the top of the first page, the full title of the abstract and full name of the principal author, with academic degrees, are to be stated.
 At the bottom of the first page, a footnote should be included to provide the principal author’s mailing address, telephone number, fax number, and e-mail address.

 - The abstracts should describe original research in trauma, critical care, or injury prevention.
 The topics can be categorized as either: 1) basic laboratory research or 2) clinical investigation.

 - The program abstract form must be accompanied by a letter of sponsorship from a department chair or program director of the contestant who is a member of the Ohio Chapter of the American College of Surgeons.
 This letter must attest to the originality of this work and its compliance with the rules of the contest.

-- A panel of judges will select up to ten (10) papers to be presented on May 12th in Cleveland, Ohio.
+- A panel of judges will select up to ten (10) papers to be presented on May 10th in Columbus, Ohio.